 As Matt posted, though, communication needs to be focused and positive.
 It’s no good if it doesn’t actually serve a purpose or if it’s negative.
 It should be about transferring information and encouraging team cohesion.

 I had a comment exchange with Coach Rey about the completely opposite idea of a loud gym – namely a silent one.
 Conceptually, I understand how it would be amazing to have a group of players who know each other and everyone’s responsibilities on the court to the point they could play silently.
 Alas, there aren’t many teams that reach that point.
+I would actually argue that even if they had that perfect sense of understanding, there would still be a fair amount of in-play communication – probably more for women than men.

 So how loud is your gym?